English (ENGL)

 ENGL 392 The Craft of Memoir (3 Credits)

 This is a process-oriented course on writing memoir for advanced students of creative writing.
-Students should have preferably already taken the Workshop: Writing the Memoir.
+Students should have preferably already taken ENGL 386 Memoir Workshop.
 For this course students further develop and experiment with the strategies of memoir writing and write a long, self-contained, publishable piece.
+Enrollment is limited to 15 students.

 Pre-Requisite(s): ENGL 102, ENGL 213